kuzzleio/kuzzle/README.md

     $ docker-compose up

-You can now access to the websocket api on http://localhost:8081/api/.
+You can now access Kuzzle's http api on http://localhost:8081/api/.

 ## Using Vagrant